-The interview process for any medical degree is wrapped in a veil of mystery and intrigue.
+The interview process for any medical degree can be daunting.
 For many interviewees, it feels like the most important day of their lives as it’s the first step on the path to becoming a medical professional.
 Masumah Janah, who has now been a medical student at the University of Manchester for six months, talks us through the interview process and gives a couple of tips for those facing interviews in the coming months…

 My medicine interview seems like such a long time ago now looking back at it.
 So many huge and great things have happened since then so it’s all a little bit hazy now.
 But for this post I’m going to dig deep into my mind and re-tell the story of the day that eventually lead to happy ending, or should I say a happy new beginning…

 I can start off by truthfully saying that I was a complete nervous wreck before the interview and that was for two reasons.
 Firstly, because Manchester was my first choice so I knew that I really couldn’t afford to mess this day up and also because it was my very first interview.
 I was driven the whole way and all I remember is just feeling myself getting more and more buried under the blanket of nerves as the destination edged nearer.
 I set out really early, so by the time I arrived I still had another 45 minutes or so before my interview even started.
 I’m glad I went so early because if there were any holdups on the journey and I hadn’t left so much time as a safety net I would have definitely panicked.
 Plus, this time was useful in helping me to calm down before going in.